python-hyper/h11/README.rst

 Trippy state machine diagrams .............................

-We model the state of a HTTP/1.1 connection as a pair of linked state machines, one for each of the peers.
+We model the state of an HTTP/1.1 connection as a pair of linked state machines, one for each of the peers.
 Blue is an "event" sent by that peer, green is a transition triggered by the (client state, server state) tuple taking on a particular value, and purple is special